List of Kamen Rider OOO characters: Ankh

 As he regains some of his Core Medals, Ankh discovers what happened to the rest of his body after it develops a mind of its own and turns into Ankh (Lost).
 They subsequently compete to reabsorb each other under the belief that the weaker one will disappear forever.
-Ankh (Lost) initially proves victorious, but Eiji uses the purple Core Medals' power to kill him in retaliation for Ankh's apparent death, destroying three of the Greeed's red Core Medals in the process.
-Despite being able to reconstitute himself, Ankh finds he lost some of his power due to the Core Medals he lost and re-possesses Shingo before seemingly joining Maki and the other Greeed in the hopes of secretly manipulating Eiji into destroying the other Greeed so he can use all of their Core Medals to fully fuse himself with Shingo and become a true conscious being.
-While carrying out the scheme, he unconditionally gives the other Greeed their Core Medals back, a result of his being spoiled by his experiences with human senses and disgusted with his fellow Greeed.
+Ankh (Lost) initially proves victorious, but Eiji uses the purple Core Medals' power to kill him in retaliation for Ankh's apparent death, shattering a full set of his Core Medals in the process.
+Despite being able to reconstitute himself, Ankh finds he lost some of his power due to the Core Medals he lost and repossesses Shingo before seemingly joining Maki and the other Greeed in the hopes of secretly manipulating Eiji into destroying the other Greeed so he can use all of their Core Medals to fully fuse himself with Shingo and become a true conscious being.

-However, Ankh finds himself unable to kill Eiji due to their history together and his newfound capacity for feeling deeper emotions and betrays Maki, who responds by breaking the Core Medal holding Ankh's consciousness.
+While carrying out his scheme, Ankh unconditionally gives the other Greeed their Core Medals back as a result of his being spoiled by his experiences with human senses and disgusted with his fellow Greeed.
+However, he finds himself unable to kill Eiji due to their history together and his newfound capacity for feeling deeper emotions leads him to betray Maki, who responds by damaging the Taka Medal housing Ankh's consciousness.
 In spite of this, Ankh accepts his death and gives Eiji his remaining three Core Medals to counteract the latter's purple Core Medals long enough for Eiji to defeat Maki.
-After aiding him in the fight, Ankh's spirit appears before Eiji to express gratitude to him and others for allowing the former to live and die as a human before giving him and Hina his broken Core Medal.
+After aiding him in the fight, Ankh's spirit appears before Eiji to express gratitude to him and the others for allowing him to live and die as a human, before giving him and Hina his broken Taka Medal.

 During the events of the crossover film Kamen Rider × Kamen Rider Fourze & OOO: Movie War Mega Max, a revived future version of Ankh travels back in time to help Eiji defeat Kamen Rider Poseidon.
 During the events of the V-Cinema Kamen Rider OOO 10th: Core Medal of Resurrection, Eiji sacrifices himself to fully resurrect Ankh.

-In his true form, known as Ankh (Greeed) (アンク（グリード態）, Anku (Gurīdo-tai)), Ankh possesses abilities similar to Eiji's Tajadol Combo and can create bird-themed Yummy that attack people to extract an attribute and feed it to their host similarly to how mother birds feed their chicks.
+In his true form, known as Ankh (Greeed) (アンク（グリード態）, Anku (Gurīdo-tai)), Ankh possesses flight capabilities and pyrokinesis.
+His bird-themed Yummy attack people to extract an attribute and feed it to their host, similarly to how mother birds feed their chicks.
 While possessing Shingo, Ankh uses his host's iPhone 4 and an iPad to gather information on the current era as well as keep track of who owns which Core Medals before receiving the O Medal Holder (オーメダルホルダー, Ō Medaru Horudā) case from Hina to store Core Medals in.